KittyGiraudel/site/_posts/2016-10-13-you-might-need-javascript.md

 Maybe instead of trying to reproduce the exact same module without JavaScript by using CSS hacks, we could display the content in a way that is suited for no JavaScript behaviour.
 Nothing states that both JS and no-JS environments should behave the same.
 If a module cannot fully exist without JavaScript, don’t use it in a no-JS environment; find something else.

-## Final Thoughts
+## Final thoughts

-Be pragmatic about your approach.
-If something can be done in HTML exclusively, it probably means it should be done in HTML.
-If the browser support is likely to be an option, fix it with JavaScript.
+**Be pragmatic about your approach.** If something can be done in HTML exclusively, it probably means it should be done in HTML.
+If the lack of browser support is likely to be an issue, fix it with JavaScript.

 If something needs interactivity and state handling, it is likely to be a job for JavaScript, not CSS.
 A CSS hack is not any better than a clean JavaScript solution.

 If you want to make it work without JavaScript: go simple.
 Accessible content powered by clean code is better than non-accessible content made with hacks.

-With that, happy coding. :)
+With that said, happy coding. 💖